Astromax/MultiAgent_Reinforcement_Learning/README.md

 # MultiAgent_Reinforcement_Learning

-This repo contains a solution to the Unity "Tennis" environment using multi-agent DDPG.
+This repo contains a solution to the Unity "Tennis" environment using multi-agent DDPG, the Agent in Experiment 6 passes after 3,813 episodes, while the one in Experiment 8 passes in 1,783 episodes.

 # Environment
 In this environment, two agents each control a racket to bat a ball back & forth across a net.
 The rewards are +0.1 for getting it over the net and -0.01 for letting it hit the ground or go out of bounds.